DanielFerrariR/tr-exporter/README.md

 - tax corrections
 - received stock gift (when opening an account and from a friend)

-## What is currently supported
+## Features

-- Download transactions JSON
+- Download transactions
-- Convert JSON to supported portfolio trackers.
-Currently supported trackers:
-  - Snowball Analytics
+- Download transactions and convert them to Snowball Analytics CSV (currently the only supported tracker)
 - Connect to WebSocket (interact via prompt)
   - Known supported commands:
     - Transactions: {"type": "timelineTransactions", after: '...' } // list of transactions with optional 'after' option to get the next list of transactions (after needs the hash from the previous call)